mosaicnetworks/babble/docs/dynamic_participants.rst

 When an InternalTransaction is committed, when should we start counting the new peer-set in order to guarantee that all correct nodes will do the same thing?
-The answer in R+6 where R is the round-received of the Event containing the InternalTransaction.
+The answer is R+6 where R is the round-received of the Event containing the InternalTransaction.

 We need only determine the lower-bound because the goal is obviously to change